yue/boilerplate-cpp/docs/native_bindings.md

 ## Binding name

-By default the native bindings are added to the `window` object, by calling the `nu::Browser::SetBindingName(name)` API, you can direct Yue to add the bindings to the `window[name]` object instead.
+By default the native bindings are added to the `window` object, by calling the `nu::Browser::SetBindingName(name)` API, you can make Yue dd the bindings to the `window[name]` object instead.

 ## Native bindings are called asynchronously

 Due to the multi-processes architecture used by WebKit2 engine, the native bindings are not called from web pages in the same process.
-Whenever you call a native binding from the web page, internally a inter-process-message will be sent and the native bindings are called asynchronously.
+Whenever you invoke native binding from the web page, internally an inter-process-message will be sent and the native function will be called asynchronously.

 So it is impossible for native bindings to return values to web pages, the only way for communication is to send a message back by calling the